ndf-zz/metarace-trackmeet/databridge.md

      Eg: 1 "Day 1, Morning Session" [7]
    - Schedule of events: An ordered list of sessions that make up the entire meet.
-   - Index of events: A mapping between event IDs, sessions and the associated category, competition, phase and fragments.
+   - Index of events: A mapping between event numbers, sessions and the associated category, competition, phase and fragments.
-   - Current event: The event ID and unique meet path for the current action on the track and its associated competition fragment.
+   - Current event: The event number and unique meet path for the current action on the track and its associated competition fragment.
    - Home Straight: The home straight is on the same side as the finish line.
    - Back Straight: The back straight is on the opposite side to